 As of April 1, 2013, under the recently modified Mining Act (Ontario), the Company is required to obtain permits to conduct exploration and evaluation activities on its Ontario properties.
-In management's view, there is uncertainty concerning the First Nation's ability and the ability of the Ministry of Northern Development and Mines to comply with the legislation on a timely basis, and there is a risk of permitting delays.
-The impact of any delays on the Company's operations is unknown.
+Management has consulted and worked with the First Nations and the Ministry of Northern Development and Mines to comply with the legislation on a timely basis.
+The impact of delays on the Company's operations is unknown.